rmaarle/me41035/content/pages/travel.rst

    platforms to be sure that Delft is listed.
 The journey takes about 45 minutes.
 One-way tickets can be bought at a ticket machine on the platform or in the main entrance hall for €16.30 (first class) or €9.60 (second class).
 Train tickets do not require a reservation and can be paid for by debit card or credit card.
 Schedules can be found on the website of NS.
+   Eurostar connect England to the Netherlands.

 Transportation within Delft
 ---------------------------